ramudridhanush/react-assessment/README.md

-Here's a more concise version of the README:

----

 # Blog Website

 A simple blog website built with **React** (Vite), **Tailwind CSS**, and **LocalStorage** for CRUD operations.
 It allows users to create, read, update, and delete blog posts with persistent storage in the browser.